-Prior to taking up my post at Birkbeck, I delivered twenty-seven research papers on subjects including museology, numismatics, history, and archaeology, at national and international gatherings in Britain, Europe, India and the USA, including the Institute of Historical Research Earlier Middle Ages Seminar and the Oxford University Late Antique and Byzantine Seminar.
+Prior to taking up my post at Birkbeck in 2015, I delivered twenty-seven research papers on subjects including museology, numismatics, history, and archaeology, at national and international gatherings in Britain, Europe, India and the USA, including the Institute of Historical Research Earlier Middle Ages Seminar and the Oxford University Late Antique and Byzantine Seminar.
 In addition to formal presentations I am regularly invited to chair and respond at major international conferences.
-Papers delivered since coming to Birkbeck are itemised here (starred papers by invitation):
+Papers delivered, or scheduled for delivery, since coming to Birkbeck are itemised here (starred papers by invitation):